euccas/euccas.github.io/source/_posts/2021-04-25-read-d3-dot-js-in-action.md

 description: book D3.js in Action reading notes
 ---

 Recently at work, I have been working on developing a few features on top of [Apache Airflow](https://airflow.apache.org/).
 Some of the features are UI heavy, and require some amount of the data visualization using [D3.js](https://d3js.org/).
-While working on those features, I thought it could be a good chance to spend some time on learning D3.js in-depth, so I chose to read this book [D3.js in Action](https://www.manning.com/books/d3js-in-action-second-edition) on manning.com.
+While working on those features, I thought it could be a good chance to spend some time on learning D3.js in-depth, so I chose to read this book [**D3.js in Action**](https://www.manning.com/books/d3js-in-action-second-edition) on manning.com.
 Here comes a summary of this book, and some notes I took while reading.

+{% img center /images/post_images/2021/20210425-d3js-book.png 360px %}

 Overall I find this book is easy to read as long as you have some knowledge in JavaScript.
 In this book, a few key concepts in D3.js are clearly laid out,  and the examples cover a good set of common usages and tactics you need to know for building data visualization features using D3.js.